FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Experiments

 \subsection{Performance Comparison}

 To answer \textbf{Q1}, we conduct experiments on various datasets split into 20 clients using different community detection algorithms.
 Each baseline is trained five times, and we report the mean performance along with the 95\% confidence interval.
 Our method outperforms the baselines in the vast majority of cases.
-Specifically, under the Louvain splitting, our method achieves an average improvement of 2.92\% over the baselines, and under the Metis splitting, the average improvement is 3.4\%.
-Detailed results are presented in Table \ref{table: Performance louvain} and Table \ref{table: Performance metis}, where the best results are highlighted using bold.
+Specifically, compared to the strongest baseline, our method achieves an absolute average improvement of 1.9\% under the Louvain splitting, and 3.0\% under the Metis splitting.
+Detailed results are presented in Table~\ref{table: Performance louvain} and Table~\ref{table: Performance metis}, where the best results are highlighted using bold.

+Due to the inherent structural dependencies in graph data, a modest fraction of labeled data typically suffices for model fitting, making the 2:4:4 partition a standard configuration in prior research \cite{kipf2016semi,shchur2018pitfalls}.
+To further validate this characteristic, we compare the 2:4:4 and 6:2:2 splits across multiple baseline methods on Louvain-partitioned subgraphs, as illustrated in Fig.~\ref{fig:split_ratio}.
+While the 6:2:2 split generally yields higher accuracy, the overall performance gap remains negligible.
+Notably, exposing models to larger local training sets can sometimes induce topological overfitting, a phenomenon evidenced by the slight performance drops of SWESALT on the PubMed dataset and FedBuff on the CS dataset under the 6:2:2 configuration.
+Conversely, FedAvg suffers substantial performance degradation when the training data ratio is reduced, particularly on the Cora dataset, primarily because it lacks dedicated strategies to mitigate the severe non-IID challenges inherent in federated graphs.